 In fact, your body is designed to like sweets.
 It’s one of those cave-era survival methods that kept us going back for more food, food that has good energy producing qualities especially (bring on those carbs!) so we could run away from predators or run after food if it tried to get away.

 So now that you know this, does it help you view that sweet tooth a little more gingerly?
 Perhaps it’s time to allow these sweets freely.
 And what better time than Valentine’s Day?

 Whether you’re a fan of the readily available chocolate and candies on department store shelves, or whether you have a more discerning taste for fiber sweets doesn’t really matter.
 The simple act of allowing yourself to enjoy them is an act of nourishing your sweet tooth and reinforcing the concept within your mind that a sweet tooth is okay.
 It’s normal.
 And it’s nothing to shame or be ashamed of.

 So now it’s your turn.
 How will you be spending your Valentine’s Day differently this year?
 Sometimes you need a little extra support.
 You need a posse of people on your side, who’ve been in the same boat or who are swimming right alongside you.
 People who feel like you do.
-If that’s you right now and you’re looking to find your people to help you along your intuitive eating journey, join us over in Nutrition for Living, the Facebook group for people like us!
+If that’s you right now and you’re looking to find your people to help you along your intuitive eating journey, follow me over on Instagram and join in on the conversation!